Watch this clip to know when to get help if you are having angina.

 Atrial flutter means that your heart is beating very fast.
 It is caused by a problem in the electrical pathways of the heart.
 It can be a sign of heart disease or other health problems.

 Chest pain is always worrisome and should always be checked out.
-But, there are many possible causes of chest pain.
+But there are many possible causes of chest pain.

-Learn how to care for yourself at home when you have low blood pressure.
+Learn about the causes of low blood pressure and how to care for yourself at home when you have low blood pressure.

 "Palpitations are the feeling that your heart is beating hard, fast, or irregular.
 Some describe it as pounding"" or ""skipped beats.""
 Palpitations may occur in someone with heart disease "